Hundreds expected at Thursday memorial for Zuzu Verk

-ALPINE, TEXAS - Hundreds of people are expected to pack into Sul Ross State University on Thursday night for a memorial service for Zuzu Verk.
+ALPINE, TEXAS - Hundreds of people attended an emotional memorial service at Sul Ross State University on Thursday night for Zuzu Verk.

 The 21-year-old Keller woman’s remains were found on Friday in a shallow grave outside of town.
 Her boyfriend, Robert Fabian, and his friend are facing charges related to her disappearance and death.